akhilsplendid/akhilsplendid/README.md

 - 💼 Worked as a React Native Developer Intern at Invisense

-- ⚡ Built full stack apps using MERN and exercise tracking apps using React
+- ⚡ Built full-stack apps using MERN and exercise tracking apps using React

 - 🤖 Developed Chatbot with PyTorch and deployed it using Hugging Face